fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

    Note that `origin` may be `upstream` depending on your `git remote` configuration.
 The intent here is to push the new tag to the `github.com/fleetdm/fleet` repository.

-   GitHub Actions will automatically begin building the new release after the tag is pushed.
+   Afte the tag is pushed, GitHub Actions will automatically begin building the new release.

    ***

-   Wait while GitHub Actions creates and uploads the artifacts...
+   Wait while GitHub Actions creates and uploads the artifacts.

    ***

-   When the Actions Workflow has completed:
+   When the Actions Workflow has been completed:

 3. Edit the draft release on the [GitHub releases page](https://github.com/fleetdm/fleet/releases).
    Use the version number as the release title.
 Use the below template for the release description